 Unfortunately, non-U.S. companies cannot use Regulation Crowdfunding to raise capital, but international investors can invest in US companies, provided they are following the securities laws within their home country.
 The sole exception to that is we cannot accept Canadian and UK investors on StartEngine, due to those countries’ securities laws.

 To raise capital on StartEngine, companies must be:

 - The founder is at least 18 years old

-Furthermore, before a company can launch a Regulation Crowdfunding offering, they must first go through a “bad actor” check for their executives and 20%+ shareholders, in which there are disqualifying provisions, such as certain criminal convictions and SEC disciplinary orders.
+Furthermore, before you can launch a Regulation Crowdfunding offering, you must first go through a “bad actor” check for the executives and 20%+ shareholders of your company, in which there are disqualifying provisions, such as certain criminal convictions and SEC disciplinary orders.

 Keep in mind that funding portals have different requirements, and so the restrictions may vary slightly from portal to portal.
-For example, StartEngine has a prohibited companies list that includes things like weaponry, pornography, and tobacco, among others, as well as eligibility requirements, both of which you can read about here.
+Many funding portals also are application-based.
+For example, StartEngine has a prohibited companies list that includes things like weaponry, pornography, and tobacco, among others, and we also have eligibility criteria to screen for companies that may pose a risk to investors.

 What type of securities can be sold via Regulation Crowdfunding?

 Most often, companies choose to issue a type of equity, whether common or preferred stock, in a Regulation Crowdfunding campaign.
 Alternatively, companies could choose to do a debt offering, convertible note, revenue share and more.